arkon/ng-sidebar/README.md

 Various class names are attached to the sidebar and container for easier styling.

+If you are using Angular 2's default emulated view encapsulation, you may have to use the `/deep/` selector to target the sidebar's classes.
+Check out [Angular's documentation](https://angular.io/docs/ts/latest/guide/component-styles.html#!#-deep-) for more details.

 ### Sidebar

 | Class name | Description |